X

 Whether you're in the process of designing your bedroom wardrobe or need to improve the airflow in your existing unit, here are 4 effective ways to optimise ventilation:

 Consider using an open-door system.
-For those with extra space, you could even turn your spare bedroom into an expansive walk-in
+For those with extra space, you could even turn your spare bedroom into an expansive walk-in wardrobe.

-Ventilated shelving:
+Ventilated Shelving

-Air bricks:
+Air Bricks

 A commonly used way to ventilate both your bedroom and wardrobes, these specially designed bricks are a simple way of managing potential mould issues.
 Consult with your design team about how to go about implementing them.

-Mechanical ventilation:
+Mechanical Ventilation

 We recommend that, if you're not going with any of the above, you install a good-quality heating, ventilation and air conditioning (HVAC) system.